Japan's Princess Mako marries commoner, loses royal status

 On Tuesday morning, Mako left the palace wearing a pale blue dress and holding a bouquet.
 She bowed outside the residence to her parents, Crown Prince Akishino and Crown Princess Kiko, and her sister Kako, and then the sisters hugged each other.

-The couple did not answer questions at the news conference as Mako had expressed fear and unease about responding to them in person.
+The couple did not answer questions at the news conference as Mako had expressed unease about responding in person.
 Instead, they provided written answers to questions submitted by the media beforehand, including those about his mother’s financial issues.

 Mako is recovering from what palace doctors described earlier this month as a form of traumatic stress disorder that she developed after seeing negative media coverage about their marriage, especially attacks on Komuro.